 One way that certain tech marketplaces can consolidate is via "roll-ups," where vendors acquire competing platforms create a kind of oligopoly.
-This has been tried to varying degrees in the WCM space (mostly recently with Episerver acquiring Ektron), and it never works.
+It almost never works.
 The technologies never blend together right, and the level of effort for a customer to switch platforms always proves so high that a smart enterprise just goes back to shopping on the street for a new vendor.

 3. Few Barriers to Entry